-Furthermore, due to U.S. Department of Defense, or DoD, budget constraints and concerns about potential duration of protection with the current route of Protexia® administration, the DoD has informed us that our existing September 2006 contract related to milk collection for Protexia® will not be extended past its current term, which ends on December 31, 2010.
-As a result of DoD's decision not to continue funding Protexia® development at this time, we are in the process of closing down our Protexia®-related operations and will incur wind-down costs in the fourth quarter of 2010 and the first half of 2011.
-These costs are not likely to be reimbursed by the government.
-Further, it is possible that we may have to write down the net book value of our Protexia®-related assets, an amount that is not yet known.
-We expect to complete this analysis in the fourth quarter 2010.
+For example, due to U.S. Department of Defense, or DoD, budget constraints and concerns about potential duration of protection with the current route of Protexia® administration, the DoD did not extend our September 2006 contract for Protexia®, which contract expired on December 31, 2010.
+As a result of DoD's decision not to continue funding Protexia® development at this time, we have closed down our Protexia®-related operations.
+We incurred wind-down costs in the fourth quarter of 2010 and first quarter of 2011of approximately \$0.8 million and will incur additional wind-down costs of approximately \$0.1 million in the second quarter of 2011, for which we do not anticipate reimbursement by the government.
+We also wrote down the net book value of our Protexia® related assets of approximately \$4.6 million as of December 31, 2010.